Holy popcorn. There’s nothing more nerve-wracking than asking an employer for MORE.

 In figuring out a salary figure to negotiate for, these must be taken into consideration as well.

-Ideally, when you researched your company and the pay scale for your new position, it provided you better insight into what kind of benefit packages are typically offered.
+Ideally, when you researched your company and the pay scale for your new job, it provided you better insight into what kind of benefit packages are typically offered.

 That’s very valuable information because one common strategy in entering into a compensation negotiation is to use benefits and side perks as a Plan B option.